fabern/LWFBrook90.jl/README.md

 <p align="center"><img src="https://github.com/fabern/LWFBrook90Julia.jl/blob/main/docs/src/figs/git-hash-2-55ca42d-feature005/2021-02-24_19h10_R-vs-Julia_comparison_DailyRawValues_first3months.png?raw=true" width="400"><p>
 <p align="center">Figure 7: Comparing daily outputs of LWFBrook90R and experimental LWFBrook90Julia:feature-005 for example data set over 3 months<p>

+## Limitations of LWFBrook90Julia
+- Preprocessing steps to define a conevnient format of onput data sets are not yet designed.
+Currently, LWFBrook90Julia makes use of the preprocessing steps provded in the the R package LWFBrook90R.
+- LWFBrook90R is based on LWF-BROOK90.
+LWF-BROOK90 was itself based an older version of Brook90 (v3.1F).
+Developments in Brook90 up to v4.8 (such as intercell averages of hydraulic conductivity) are therefore only partially included, but not activated by default in LWFBrook90Julia.
+- Currently a part of LWFBrook90R Reset==1, is not implemented in LWFBrook90Julia.
+(A test implementation of this is available in the branch `005-simplify-time-step-control`.)

+## For Developers:
+Any help in form of discussions, pull requests, example data sets, or otherwise is greatly welcome.
+Please don't hesitate to contact us.

+LWFBrook90Julia makes use of DifferentialEquations.jl to solve the system of Ordinary Differential Equations (ODE).
+Each state variable (`u`) has a corresponding ODE.
+The ODEs are defined by their right hand side defined in the function `f` (which sets `du` that is the change in `u`).
+The right hand side `f(u,p,t)` depends on time `t`, parameters `p` (time-dependent or constant), and the state `u`.

+Variable naming generally follows the convention by BROOK90 and LWFBrook90R, but uses additionally a prefix to indicate their dependencies (`p_*`, `p_fT_*`, `p_fu_*` for constant, time dependent or state dependent parameters, `u_*`, `u_aux_*` for elementary and auxiliary state variables respectively, and `aux_du_*` for auxiliary rate of changes of state variables).

+Note that some state variables (rain and snow interception storage, `u_INTR`, `u_INTS` and snow storage and energy `u_SNOW`, `u_CC`, `u_SNOWLQ`) are updated once per simulation day and other state variables (groundwater and soil water storages `u_GWAT`,`u_SWATI`) are solved on a higher resolved time discretization set by the ODE solver, resulting in a scheme based on operator splitting.